odkr/lpassh-add/MANUAL.md

 **lpassh-add** adds SSh keys to the SSh agent, just as **ssh-add** would, but looks up the passphrases for those keys in LastPass.
-It only asks you for the passphrase for a key if it can't find it there.
+It only asks you for the passphrase for a key if it can’t find it there.

 ## Mode of operation